| || ï»¿|

 You would agree then - Being Gorean is synonymous with being honorable.

-The word Honor, in some form is used 785 times just within the first 30 books.
+The word Honor, in some form, is used 1,068 times within the 35 books.

 And nothing, really, can really speak deeper meaning than this passage from Book 1: